josephd8/Kittyfarm/README.md

 #### Set API Token in Environmental Variables

 Set your API Token as an environmental variable that the fetch_data.py script will use.
+Use the "Token" given to you by Cryptokitties, not the "Auth Token".

 ```bash
 export KITTY_TOKEN=insert_api_token_here
 ```